 Q: Now that my partner’s health has deteriorated, we’re concerned that if we come out to a community agency, we’ll face further discrimination.

 This is clearly one of the most delicate—and important—questions you can face.
 Unfortunately, there is no easy answer, no cut-and-dried formula to follow.
 How you proceed may depend upon many factors, including where you live, your legal status vis-à-vis your partner (married, registered domestic partners, none of these); and whether state and local laws where you live protect LGBT individuals from discrimination.
 At this point in time, you want the quickest and best information and services available.
 You may decide it is best to be open with service agencies, especially if you have learned from acquaintances or local LGBT resources which organizations are likely to maintain an open attitude.
-Much investigation about agencies in your area is available online and review the list of LGBT-friendly resources in the Resource section of this Fact Sheet.
+Much investigation about agencies in your area is available online. and be sure to review the list of LGBT-friendly resources in the Resourcea section of this fact sheet.
 Or you may adopt a step-by-step approach, confiding in individual care providers whom you have come to trust through working with them.

 Even if you currently have an understanding physician and/or care staff, it is still important to take these legal steps.
 In an emergency, you may have to deal with doctors and other staff who do not know you and will not provide medical information to individuals who are not next of kin or not legally authorized to share information with you.

 Q: How is the LGBT community working together to address the care needs of its elders?